Diversity, Equity and Inclusion

 Our Diversity, Equity and Inclusion Strategy

-In 2020, we hired our Director of Diversity, Equity and Inclusion who, over the past three years, has supported the company in developing and implementing a long-term corporate DEI strategy with the following three pillars:
+In 2020, we hired our Director of Diversity, Equity and Inclusion who, over the past four years, has supported the company in developing and implementing a long-term corporate DEI strategy with the following three pillars:

 Some of the concrete actions that have taken place under each pillar so far include: